SashaPatsel/coding-drills/w9-d3/02-tree-builder-pt.2/README.md

 The constructor will have the following properties:

 - root: a variable initialized to null.
 - breadth: a function which conducts a breadth-first search on a given instance of the tree constructor. breadth should take a function as an argument.
 It should invoke this callback function with every given node, in the correct order, as an argument.
-In other words, if wee invoked:
+In other words, if we invoked:
 ```
 var arr = []
  tree.breadth(function(node) {